This is the web site for building, learning and playing with the history of Boats and Ships from about BC to 1089AD.

 http://www.youtube.com/watch?v=cLERFRQl5EY&feature=related

-Living History Paddling into the Past
+Living History and Paddling into the Past

 The Pictae - a re-enactment group based on authentic replica boats.